jgamblin/nocommonssids/README.md

 #Important Notice

 I dont know what I am doing.
 I am not a programmer.
-If this works its because I am lucky.